 Accomplishing a project is no easy feat.
 From the multitude of tasks to get through to the ever-changing demands of stakeholders and clients, there is a lot involved before reaching the finish line.
 The phases of project management provide a breakdown of the project life cycle.
 Dividing up the process into smaller stages helps to make the project goal more achievable and more viable to execute.

-In this article, I’ll touch on the different phases of project management and what purpose they each serve to the project management process.
+In this article, I’ll touch on the different phases of project management and what purpose they each serve in the project management process.

 Although the term “phase” may connote the idea that the various stages happen in chronological order, the reality is different.
 There are phases that can actually occur out of order or even simultaneously.